seahorn/clam/README.md

 with users.
 Given a C program, users just need to type: `crabllvm.py file.c --crab-answer`.

-The option `--crab-answer` displays all the invariants inferred for each basic block in the `LLVM` bitcode.
-Users can also choose the abstract domain by typing the option `--crab-domain`.
-The possible values are: `int` (classical intervals),`ric` (reduced product of intervals and congruences),`zones` (difference-bound matrices), and `term` (term equivalences).
-We also provide the option `--crab-track-lvl` to indicate the level of precision.
-The possible values are: `reg`, `ptr`, and `mem`.
-The level `reg` reasons about integer scalars (LLVM registers).
-The level `ptr` reasons about pointer addresses while the level `mem` reasons about the contents of pointers and arrays.
+- The option `--crab-answer` displays all the invariants inferred for each basic block in the `LLVM` bitcode.

+- Users can also choose the abstract domain by typing the option `--crab-domain`.
+The possible values are:

+    - `int`: classical intervals
+	- `ric`: reduced product of intervals and congruences
+	- `zones`: difference-bound matrices
+    - `term`:  term equivalences

+- We also provide the option `--crab-track-lvl` to indicate the level of precision.
+The possible values are:

+    - `reg`: reasons about integer scalars (LLVM registers).
+	- `ptr`: reasons about pointer addresses.
+    - `mem`: reasons about the contents of pointers and arrays.

 If the level is `mem` then Crab-llvm simply uses an array smashing domain whose base domain is the one selected by option `--crab-domain`.

 #People#